From R700 per unit to R2000 per unit nightly.

 Further up the spectrum and distinctly luxurious, Peter's House (sleeps 7) is a thatch abode in a secluded wooded area, again very near the water's edge.
-Peter's features a pair of double bedrooms (one of them ensuite) flanking a double-volume open-plan living area, with further dormitory style sleeping in a loft with three single beds.
-Peter's House is extremely comfortable, with king- and queen-size beds, a wood burner, VCR, DSTV (bring own decoder and Smart card), big fridge and micro, a shaded veranda and awesome views, among the abundant touches.
+Peter's features a pair of double bedrooms (one of them ensuite) flanking a double-volume open-plan living area, with further dormitory-style sleeping in a loft with three single beds.
+Peter's House is extremely comfortable, with King- and Queen beds, a wood burner, VCR, DSTV (bring own decoder and smart card), big fridge and micro, a shaded veranda and awesome views.

 Nic's House, (sleeping 5 at a push) a restored worker's cottage, with open-plan kitchen and living area spilling onto a deck with awesome river views.
-With a separate bedroom with queen bed and fireplace (plus a sleeper couch and single bed in the lounge), a full bathroom and a fireplace, shabby-chic comfort is again the guiding theme.
-There's DSTV here too, (bring own decoder and Smart card).
+With a separate bedroom with Queen bed and fireplace (plus a sleeper couch and single bed in the lounge), a full bathroom and a fireplace, shabby-chic comfort is again the guiding theme.
+There's DSTV here too - again, bring own decoder and card.

 In the words of a frequent visitor: "This is the most spectacularly magical place I’ve been to in South Africa."

 What more can we say?